PietroPelliconi/Dissipation-enhanced_scrambling_YSYK/README.md

 This repository contains the numerical Python code accompanying [Dissipation-enhanced scrambling in the SYK model coupled to a lossy cavity](https://arxiv.org/abs/2608.19310).

-The scripts solve the large-$N$ Schwinger-Dyson equations while retaining the full frequency dependence of the bosonic propagators.
+The scripts solve the large - $N$ Schwinger-Dyson equations while retaining the full frequency dependence of the bosonic propagators.
 They generate the numerical relaxation-rate and Lyapunov-exponent curves shown in Figures 2 and 3 of the paper.